cloudeight/style-guidelines/changelog/README.md

 6. Fixed
 7. Release Notes

-Under each group, use bullet points for each item written with the imperative: "Add", "Update", "Remove" and "Fix", in a similar fashion to our [Git](https://github.com/cloudeight/style-guidelines/tree/master/git) guidelines.
-If an issue was resolved or closed because of an update, always link to the issue in parenthesis at the end of the bullet point for easy referencing.
+Under each group, use bullet points for each item using: "Added", "Updated", "Removed" and "Fixed", in a similar fashion to our [Git](https://github.com/cloudeight/style-guidelines/tree/master/git) guidelines but with the non-imperative.
+If an issue was resolved or closed because of a commit, always link to the issue in parenthesis at the end of the bullet point for easy referencing.

 Release notes can be added at the end detailing specific note-worthy additions or developer messages.

-Note: Changelogs don't use the imperative as they are meant to be user-friendly and more human readable, rather than a list of commands like git commits.

 ## Roadmap